Skip to main content

 No, Colorado is not a no-fault state.
-If you were injured in a car crash anywhere from Denver to Fort Collins, it is critical to understand that Colorado uses an at-fault insurance system.
-This means the person who caused the accident is legally responsible for paying for the resulting injuries and property damage.
-This rule shapes every step you take to recover compensation.
+If injured in a car crash anywhere from Denver to Fort Collins, it is critical to understand that Colorado uses an at-fault insurance system.
+Under this framework, the person who caused the accident is legally responsible for paying for the resulting injuries and property damage.
+This rule shapes every step of the recovery process.
+Colorado law also imposes important limitations on claims.
+Under C.R.S. § 13-80-101, injured parties have three years from the date of injury to file a lawsuit.
+Additionally, Colorado follows a modified comparative negligence standard under C.R.S. § 13-21-111, meaning an injured person can recover damages only if they are less than 50% at fault for the accident.
+Non-economic damages—such as pain and suffering—are capped at $1,500,000 as of 2025.
+Understanding these rules is essential for anyone pursuing compensation in Colorado.

 Key Takeaways